Cool Logo Ideas to Get Your Creative Juices Flowing

-This type of logo is scalable and perfect if your brand has several names or words and wants to turn it into an acronym.
+This type of logo is scalable and perfect if your brand has several names or words and wants to turn them into an acronym.
 Taking the first letter of each word or term and reducing your brand's name to an acronym will help you make an easily recognizable logo.

 7. Mascot Logo

 Mascot logos are one of the most fun and friendly logos.
 They are also one of the easiest logos to recognize.
 However, if you wish to transmit a more professional look, try to pick any of the other six types of logos mentioned above.
 This type of logo is perfect if your brand is also all about fun and entertainment.

 The only big downside of this logo is that you cannot change the mascot once people associate the mascot with your brand.
 So, if you go with this type of logo, pick a mascot that will stand the test of time and, at the same time, connects well with your brand identity.

 To read more about these logotypes, look at this article we published a few months ago.

 Logo Ideas to Get You Inspired

 Are you looking for logo design inspiration?
 In the following, we will give a few logo ideas to get your juices flowing.